FFlop/fflop/README.md

 🔭 I’m currently working on utilitybot a discordbot with many utilitys and commands to manage your server

-🌱 I’m currently learning JavaScript,docker,docker-compose
+🌱 I’m currently learning JavaScript,docker,docker-compose, and cloud computing

 👯 I’m looking to collaborate on basically anything related to python